Russia–Venezuela relations: Chávez era

-Further ties were in the offing when Chavez said an agreement for the Humberto Fernández-Morán Nuclear Facility would be signed upon Russian President Medvedev's visit to Venezuela accompanied by a Russian fleet of warships in mid-November 2008.
+Further ties were in the offing when Chavez said an agreement for the Humberto Fernández-Morán Nuclear Facility would be signed upon Russian president Medvedev's visit to Venezuela accompanied by a Russian fleet of warships in mid-November 2008.
 Chavez also revealed that Russian nuclear technicians were already at work in Venezuela.

 As a Russian flotilla, including the nuclear-powered warship Peter the Great, was on its way to the Caribbean for naval exercises with Venezuela, analysts saw the move as a geopolitical response to US support for Georgia following the 2008 South Ossetia War.
 Russian fighter jets have also been sold to Venezuela, while Caracas bought 100,000 AK-103 assault rifles to replace outdated FN FAL rifles for its military.
 However, the Russian Deputy Foreign Minister, Sergei Ryabkov downplayed the relevance of such moves "It looks like everyone has been accustomed for a long time to our warships being in naval bases and our warplanes in hangars, and thinking it will be like that forever", Ryabkov stated.

 In September 2009 Russia approved a $2 billion loan to Venezuela.

 2010 by agreement between the Fund of Housing at the mayor of Moscow and the Ministry of Housing Venezuela Russian contractors taking part in the "Great Housing Mission" for the construction of a typical panel housing.
 According to 13stroy.ru, they built about 10 thousand apartments in tenement houses.
 The project involves not only the construction of housing and infrastructure, but also the organization of nine joint ventures for the production of building materials.

 In October, 2010, Chavez visited Russia where he signed a deal to build Venezuela's first nuclear power plant as well as buy $1.6 billion worth of oil assets.

 On 6 October 2011, Russian Deputy Prime Minister Igor Sechin rushed to Caracas to get Chavez to commit to a $4 billion loan to purchase Russian weapons.
-And for 2011, Venezuela was the top customer for Russia's arms for ground forces.
+In 2011, Venezuela was the top customer for Russia's arms for ground forces.